Assessing the benefits of the assistive listening devices

-The purpose of a radio aid is to make speech accessible in difficult listening environments for hearing aids and CIs, by reducing the effect of distance and background noise.
-The radio aid is set up and balanced before being subjectively assessed by the wearer.
+The purpose of an assistive listening device is to make speech/sound accessible in difficult listening environments for hearing aids and CIs, by reducing the effect of distance and background noise.
+The assistive listening is set up and balanced before being subjectively assessed by the wearer.
 Objective evaluation using speech discrimination tests assesses the benefit the wearer gains as well as their functional use of their listening package.

 Is it worth it?
 Measuring benefit in noise by Joyce Sewell Rutter and Richard Vaughan is an outline of measuring the benefit of using radio aids in noise.